ingridhoffman/Homework3/README.md

 - Script interaction with HTML provided as basis for work (noted in script comments)

+- Console Logs are included in script so developpers can follow script step-by-step

 ### URL of deployed application:

 link here